-Currently, Arch Coal is not an investment company on the basis of Rule 3a-1.
-Specifically, Arch Coal is not, does not hold itself out as being, and does not propose to become engaged primarily in the business of investing in securities.
-Therefore, as will be discussed in detail in this Application, Arch Coal believes that it is not an investment company on that basis.
-Furthermore, Arch Coal does not issue, has never issued, and does not propose to issue faceamount certificates of the installment type.
-Therefore, Arch Coal is not an investment company on that basis.
-Moreover, Arch Coal has not and does not secure control of other companies primarily for the purpose of making a profit in the sale of the securities of any such controlled company.
-Instead, Arch Coal has acquired interests in other mining companies primarily for the purpose of operating the underlying mining assets.
+Currently, Arch Resources is not an investment company on the basis of both Rule 3a-1 and the 40% Test.
+Specifically, Arch Resources is not, does not hold itself out as being, and does not propose to become engaged primarily in the business of investing in securities.
+Therefore, as will be discussed in detail in this Application, Arch Resources believes that it is not an investment company on that basis.
+Furthermore, Arch Resources does not issue, has never issued, and does not propose to issue face-amount certificates of the installment type.
+Therefore, Arch Resources is not an investment company on that basis.
+Moreover, Arch Resources has not and does not secure control of other companies primarily for the purpose of making a profit in the sale of the securities of any such controlled company.
+Instead, Arch Resources has acquired interests in other mining companies primarily for the purpose of operating the underlying mining assets.
 Divestitures of such interests typically occur only upon a change in strategic direction and after operating the mining assets for multiple years (in general, most divestitures occur after operating the mining assets for at least 10 years).
-While Arch Coal has historically held-and currently holds (as described in Section IV.C.4 herein) interests in joint ventures, such joint venture arrangements are at all times directly related to the Company's core business or are intended to maximize the operating efficiency and value of the Company's coal reserves or related assets.
-Therefore, Arch Coal is not a special situation investment company.
-Finally, based on Arch Coal's consolidated financial statements as of March 31, 2020, the Company passes the 45% Tests.
+While Arch Resources has historically heldand currently holds (as described in Section IV.C.4 herein)-interests in joint ventures, such joint venture arrangements are at all times directly related to the Company's core business or are intended to maximize the operating efficiency and value of the Company's coal reserves or related assets.
+These activities require personnel with expertise in the operations and management of a coal production company.
+The skills and resources required are different from those involved in investing, reinvesting, owning, holding, or trading in securities of the type owned by investment companies.
+Furthermore, Arch Resources does not intend to invest in any entity as a passive investment for short-term profits.
+Therefore, Arch Resources is not a special situation investment company.
+Finally, based on the Company's consolidated financial statements as of June 30, 2020, which are prepared in a manner consistent with Rule 3a-1(c), 10 Arch Resources passes the 45% Tests.
+Arch Resources also passes the 40% Test, based on the Company's review of its financial statements as of the same date on an unconsolidated basis.
+11 As discussed in Section IV.C.4 herein, the Company's ratio for purposes of both the Asset Test and the 40% Test is approximately 9.7% as of June 30, 2020.

-However, subsequent to entering into the Joint Venture, the Company's ability to pass the Asset Test and/or the Income Test may become uncertain.
-In broad terms, each of Arch Coal and Peabody will contribute various assets-primarily property, plant and equipment as well as inventory-to the Joint Venture.
+However, subsequent to entering into the Joint Venture, the Company's ability to pass the 40% Test, Asset Test and/or Income Test may become uncertain.
+In broad terms, each of Arch Resources and Peabody will contribute various assets-primarily property, plant and equipment as well as inventory-to the Joint Venture.
 The Joint Venture will then operate mines in Wyoming and Colorado.
-Arch Coal will have significant board representation and control rights over the Joint Venture, as described in Section II.B herein, but the Company's interest in the Joint Venture (the "JV Interest") will represent 33.5% of the total economic and voting rights of the Joint Venture, while Peabody will hold the remaining 66.5% of the economic and voting rights.
-Consistent with this allocation, the Joint Venture will be governed by a board of managers consisting of five managers.
-Peabody or one of its affiliates will serve as operator of the Joint Venture and in such capacity will manage the day-to-day operations of the Joint Venture under the oversight of the board of managers.
-Peabody will have the right to appoint three managers, who will collectively represent 66.5% of the voting rights on the board of managers, and Arch Coal will have the right to appoint two managers, who will collectively represent 33.5% of the voting rights on the board of managers, the Joint Venture will constitute neither a majority-owned subsidiary of Arch Coal nor a company that is controlled primarily by Arch Coal.
-As a result, the proposed contribution of assets to the Joint Venture by Arch Coal could effectively convert Good Assets (e.g., property, plant and equipment) into a potentially Bad Asset (i.e., the JV Interest) such that, depending on various factors such as fluctuations in relevant commodity prices, Arch Coal may be unable to rely upon Rule 3a-1.
+Arch Resources will have significant board representation and control rights over the Joint Venture, as described in Section II.B herein, but the Company's interest in the Joint Venture (the "JV Interest") will represent 33.5% of the total economic and voting rights of the Joint Venture, while Peabody will hold the remaining 66.5% of the economic and voting rights.
+Consistent with this allocation, the Joint Venture will be governed by a board of managers consisting of